Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsubsection{Model accuracy}

-Table \ref{tab: accuracy} compares the accuracies obtained on the testing datasets by centralized, federated, and network-aware learning on both synthetic and real parameters for both loss functions.
-The centralized and federated learning algorithms are run until convergence.
-Our method performs well: it achieves similar accuracy to federated learning and within 3\% of centralized learning.
-The convergence of network-aware learning across individual devices is shown in Figure \ref{fig:loss}.
-While some devices experience larger variance in their model loss $L_i(w_i(t))$ over time than others, all devices exhibited an overall rapidly decreasing trend.
+Table~\ref{tab: accuracy} compares the testing accuracies obtained by centralized, federated, and network-aware learning on both synthetic and testbed network costs.
+Our method achieves nearly the same (within 4\%) accuracy as federated learning in both the i.i.d. and non-i.i.d. cases.
+The performance differences between the i.i.d. and non-i.i.d. cases of each algorithm are expected, as non-i.i.d. local datasets are not representative of the overall dataset.
+Note that network-aware learning produced more accurate models on testbed rather than synthetic costs.
+In practical fog environments, outlined in Section~\ref{subsec:intro:scenarios}, devices with faster computations are also likely to transmit faster.
+The testbed-derived real costs contain such a correlation, which allows more cost-effective offloading and improves model accuracy.

-Note that network-aware learning produced more accurate models -- both in absolute terms and relative to the baselines -- when using real rather than synthetic costs.
-In practical fog environments, such as those in Section \ref{subsec:intro:scenarios}, devices with faster gradient computations are also likely to transmit faster.
-The testbed data and, therefore, real costs introduce such a correlation, and capture the existance of more cost-effective offloading (instead of discarding), which drives model accuracy up.
+The convergence of network-aware learning across individual devices is shown in Figure~4(a), with all devices exhibiting an overall decreasing trend.
+In Figure 4(b), we consider the similarity between local data distributions before and after offloading in the non-i.i.d. setting.
+Percent similarity is calculated between each pair of nodes $i$ and $j$ as the percent overlap in labels they contain -- i.e., $s_{i,j} = |\mathcal{Y}_i \cap \mathcal{Y}_j| / \min \{|\mathcal{Y}_i|, |\mathcal{Y}_j|\}$ where $\mathcal{Y}_i$ is the multiset of labels at device $i$ -- and then are averaged over all $i,j$ pairs.
+The average similarity increases due to offloading in nearly all cases, with an average improvement of around 10\%, which is a consequence of data offloading.